 2. New processes and methodologies

 Many businesses innovate not by creating new products, but by changing how things are done.
 Common examples include new data processing workflows, novel engineering or production methods, improved system architectures, and operational methods that require technical validation.
-This category is frequently overlooked but is relevant across software, manufacturing, logistics, and services.
+This category is frequently overlooked but is relevant across software, manufacturing, logistics and services.
 It applies anywhere the approach to solving a problem is what is being developed and tested.

 3. Engineering and manufacturing (product development)